 Integrating Management of Physical and Emotional Risks

 Traditionally, risk management programs have focused on reducing physical injury risk.
 This can be a mistake if we fail to recognize that there are risks associated with emotional safety.
-Maintaining emotional safety is an important of outdoor programming.
+Maintaining emotional safety is an important aspect of outdoor programming.
 Learn More

 The Principles of High-Quality Low-Risk programming which are designed to reduce physical risks are equally effective at promoting emotional safety.
 However, there are two additional factors that need to be recognized:

 Risk Management in the Field Leader Program

 The Field Leader program is a innovative way of reducing risk in outdoor programming.
 It is inspired by two facts.
 First, most outdoor programming can be conducted in a way that keeps physical injury risk very low.
 Second, it is essential for leaders to maintain emotional safety while delivering outdoor programming.